zemuldo/iso_8583_elixir/README.md

   ### Custom formats

-  Custome formats for data type, data length and length type for all fields including special bitmaps like for 127.1 and 127.25.1 are confugurable through custom formats.
+  Custom formats for data type, data length and length type for all fields including special bitmaps like for 127.1 and 127.25.1 are configurable through custom formats.
 The default formats will be replaced by the custom one.

-  To see the default fomats [check here](https://github.com/zemuldo/iso_8583_elixir/blob/master/lib/iso_8583/formats/definitions.ex)
+  To see the default formats [check here](https://github.com/zemuldo/iso_8583_elixir/blob/master/lib/iso_8583/formats/definitions.ex)

   Example:

-  Here we overide field 2 to have maximum of 30 charaters.
+  Here we override field 2 to have maximum of 30 characters.

   ```elixir
   custome_format = %{
         "2": %{